gwexploratoryaudits/r2b2/docs/design_guide.md

   - DO NOT merge your own PR without any review
   - At least 1 other contributor, if not more must review your PR before a merge
-  - The repository is configured to require that pull requests apply cleanly, so `git rebase origin/master` your changes to the latest master if necessary.
+  - The repository is configured to require that pull requests apply cleanly, so `git rebase origin/main` your changes to the latest main if necessary.